JuliaMPC/NLOptControl.jl/README.md

 This software solves **nonlinear control problems** at a **high-level** very **quickly**.

 Adds to [juliaOpt](http://www.juliaopt.org/) community by:
- * Providing an implementation of the direct-collocation methods for solving optimal control problems in julia
+ * Providing an implementation of direct-collocation methods for solving optimal control problems in julia
  * Solving nonlinear optimal control problems at a high-level
  * Visualizing the solution